• Skip to primary navigation

 Instructions

 1. Melt the chocolate and butter.
 Place the chocolate and butter in a saucepan and heat gently over low heat.
 Stir from time to time with a rubber spatula.
 Don’t worry if the chocolate and butter split, they will mix in the batter properly.
-Once completely melted, remove from the heat and leave to cool.
+Once completely melted, remove from the heat and leave to cool down to room temperature.

 2. Prepare the dry ingredients and the vanilla seeds.
 Mix the flour, baking powder, and salt in a bowl.
-Cut the vanilla bean lengthwise and use a pointy knife to scrape out the seeds from one side of the split bean.
+Cut the vanilla bean lengthwise and scrape the seeds out with a pointy knife.

 3. Make the batter.
 In a large bowl, beat the eggs and sugar with a hand mixer (or a whisk and some elbow grease) until pale and thick, about 5 min.
 Sieve the dry ingredients over the egg mixture and beat at the lowest speed until just incorporated.
-Add the seeds to the egg mixture (or the vanilla extract).
+Add the seeds to the egg mixture (or the vanilla extract if not using the vanilla bean).
 Pour in the melted chocolate and butter and beat again at the lowest speed until just incorporated.
 Cover the bowl with plastic wrap and refrigerate the batter overnight.

-4. Preheat your oven.
-Preheat your oven to 200°C (400°F)* and set the rack in the middle.
-Generously butter the indentations of your madeleines pan.
-Using a tablespoon fill each shell to three-quarters full with the batter, around 25g (1oz) of batter for each shell (you don’t have to weigh each madeleine but it’s to give you an idea).
+4. Fill the shells.
+Preheat your oven to 190°C (375F) and set the rack in the middle.
+Generously butter the indentations of your madeleine pan.
+Using a tablespoon fill each shell to two-thirds full with the batter, around 25g (1oz) of batter for each shell (you don’t have to weigh each madeleine but it’s to give you an idea).
 The batter should not reach the top of the hollowed shell.
-Don’t be tempted to entirely fill the shells or you won’t get the distinctive madeleine shapes and they might not cook properly.
+Don’t be tempted to fill the shells entirely or you won’t get the distinctive madeleine shapes and they might not cook properly.
+If you still have some batter, put it back in the fridge.
+Use it for another batch (or half batch) once your madeleine pan has cooled down (clean the pan, dry it, and butter it again before using).

 5. Bake.
-Place the pan in the oven and bake for 10 to 11 min, until the madeleines are golden with darker edges and the centers are cooked.
+Place the pan in the oven and bake for 9 to 10 min, until the madeleines are golden with darker edges and the centers are cooked.
 They should have risen and their tops should spring back when lightly pressed.
-Let the madeleines cool for 5 min before gently nudging them from the pan with a finger.
-Transfer the madeleines to a cooling rack to cool completely.
+Let the madeleines cool for 5 minutes before gently nudging them with a finger or a toothpick from the pan.
+Transfer the white chocolate madeleines to a cooling rack and leave them to cool down a bit before eating.

 Notes